BackupTheBerlios/hjb-svn/trunk/docs/rst/detailed-design/message-translation.rst

-* On receiving multiple messages, e.g., in the HTTP response of viewing a queue of message, each message is returned in the same format as described above, with once separated from the next by
+* On receiving multiple messages, e.g., in the HTTP response of viewing a queue of message, each message is returned in the same format as described above, with each one separated from the next by

   - %%<CR>